robfatland/nexus/bash/index.md

 # `bash` tactics

-This region of `nexus` is focused on configuring and operating a cloud Virtual Machine as a data scienctist of some type.
-So there are some presumed preliminary steps... like securing the VM.
+This region of `nexus` is focused on configuring and operating a cloud Virtual Machine for use in some form of data science.
+There are presumed precursor steps: Secure a VM, download a keypair file `CloudKeyPair.pem` and change its file permissions to `0400`.
+Log in to a `bash` terminal on this VM.
+That's the main substance of the precursor steps before jumping into the bootstrapping process outlined below.

-Sub-pages of this page go into sub-topic detail: `conda` environments, `git`, `ssh` tunnels, terminal configuration.
+Sub-pages of this page go into sub-topic details: `conda` environments, `git`, `ssh` tunnels, terminal configuration.

+## Bootstrapping an Ubuntu VM to run jupyter with a GitHub repo: Via ssh tunnel

 The Bourne Again Shell (`bash`) together with `ssh` is our first resource in managing cloud Virtual Machine use